adekunleadekoya/GetAndCleanData/README.md

 - get.activity.names.from_activity_numbers -- this function is where the numeric activity numbers are mapped to the corresponding activity labels/descriptions

 - clean.up.column.names  --  this function is where the column labels/names are tidied up
+- functions such as `load_x`,`load_y` were invented for the purpose of this pseudocode.
+The true and functional equivalents of these invented functions may be found by looking up the code of `R_ANALYSIS.R`.
+The equivalent functions may be found at a similar region in `R_ANALYSIS.R`

+Note : The pseudocode in this README is documented in much the same way that the code in R_ANALYSIS.R is documented.
+The documentation is such as to mirror the 5 instructional steps highlighted in the foregoing section titled INSTRUCTIONS

 ##  PSEUDOCODE-LIKE ANALYSIS OF SCRIPT